 Tané is a cancer researcher, bio-informatician, and science communicator.
 He is a co-founder at Future Crunch.
 He has a Masters in Bioinformatics from the University of Melbourne, and has worked for the Melbourne Royal Children’s Hospital diagnosing rare genetic diseases.
 He is currently completing his PhD at the Peter MacCallum Cancer Centre, using molecular biomarkers in DNA and analysing them with artificial intelligence to improve treatments for people suffering from cancer.
 He's also a former United States mountain biking champion and an avid sailor.

-Rebecca is the founder of Impact I.D, an agency that activates purpose-driven business influencer and speaking brands.
-For more than a decade. she has immersed herself in the intersection between purpose and influence, working in partnership with storytelling pioneers, thought leaders and professional speakers to turn ideas into influence, creating positive social impact.
-She currently manages Future Crunch and is a consultant for Influence Nation.
-She is also the host of Decoding Purpose a podcast designed to unlock the science, psychology, and the influences that generate meaning in our personal and professional lives.
+For more than a decade, Rebecca has immersed herself in the intersection between purpose and influence, working in partnership with storytelling pioneers, thought leaders and professional speakers to turn ideas into influence, creating positive social impact.
+She is a director at Future Crunch, and the co-founder of One Dream United, supporting leaders and organisations to identify, articulate, and integrate a purpose driven business strategy.
+She is also the creator of Impact I.D, a consulting process designed to activate purpose driven Influencer and speaking brands.
+Rebecca hosts Decoding Purpose a podcast designed to unlock the science, psychology, and the influences that generate meaning in our personal and professional lives.

 Will Tait is a songsmith, MC and presenter with a passion for inspiring wonder and revealing the hidden potential in situations and gatherings.
 He is an educational presenter, founder of Our Planet Enterprises, and the lead singer for 8Foot Felix, a theatrical multi-genre festival band touring in Australia and overseas.
 He is motivated by the idea that our modern global culture is reaching out for a new story about the workings of the world, a story in which we see ourselves as integrally connected to each other and our universe.
 Through music, theatre, whole-heartedness and humour he aims to create moments of sharing, inspiration and joy that help make this new story tangible and trustworthy.